 Noisy Fireworks No Fun for Pets

-When celebrating Canada Day this year, remember that fireworks displays are no fun for pets.
+When celebrating special occasions, remember that fireworks displays are no fun for pets.

 The loud, unpredictable noise and flashing light from fireworks can be a source of stress and anxiety for many dogs and cats.
 As well, the metals and chemicals used in the manufacture of fireworks can be toxic if consumed by a curious pet.